shawnbmccarthy/viam-ros2-module/README.md

 # viam-ros2-module

-This is a simple viam-ros integration which has been tested with ROS2 Humble turtlebots.
+This is a simple viam-ros integration which has been tested with ROS2 Humble turtlebot4 & turtlebot4-lite

+## Overview

 ## How To Use
 1. Install Viam on ROS2 Humble robot